Simspace/island/README.md

 Paths
 ---

 Each shape has a number of positions at which they may hold some information.
-A path describes one such position using a sequence of field names from the root of the data structure.
+A `Path` describes one such position using a sequence of field names from the root of the data structure.

     class Structured1 s where
       type Path s